 The Moment Frame (click for larger image)

 The two vertical W16 x 50 beams are the largest in the house!
 At 27’ 2¾’ they weigh about 1350 pounds each.
-To insure that the main floor won’t flex a W10 X 45 is used.
+(After the 12/19/2019 placement, I realized that these are in two pieces, upper and lower) To insure that the main floor won’t flex a W10 X 45 is used.
 The beam that carries the sunshade is a lighter W10 X 30, since it doesn’t have to meet the exacting deflection requirements of the sliding wall.
 Finally, the roof can see considerable snow load so it’s supported by a W10 X 54 that comes in at about 1,200 pounds.

 The lower floor